 Not everyone will respond to the same media.
 Posters are good for some and intranets for others.
-Emails may be effective, but not when they are lost in a back-logged inbox or are too easily deleted.
+Emails may be effective, but not when they are lost in a backlogged inbox or are too easily deleted.
 For people inundated with emails, a different approach may be necessary to cut through the electronic clutter.
-A phone call or brief handwritten note to selected individuals might be surprisingly effective.

-Awareness & Communications Planning and Execution Essential for Program Success
+Awareness and Communications Planning and Execution Essential for Program Success

 The key to success is thoughtful and balanced awareness and communications planning.
-As has been said by others: "failure to plan is planning to fail."
 When so much time and so many resources are put into designing and creating a helpline, a new code of conduct or a training program, compliance professionals must avoid letting the effort fail to hit the mark due to a failure to plan how, when and to whom the information is going to be shared.